 Once you learn how to make the best homemade hummus, you’ll start cooking it so often that the next step obviously has to be getting more creative in the kitchen and start exploring new flavors and ingredients.
-A creamy beetroot hummus is a great way to get started: pair it with homemade pitta bread and some cucumber for the most simple appetizer or to easily increase the nutritional content (and the deliciousness) of your meal.
+A creamy beetroot hummus is a great way to get started: pair it with bread, focaccia or crackers and some cucumber for the most simple appetizer or snack and use this tasty dip to easily increase the nutritional content (and the deliciousness) of your meal.

 There are so many variations of hummus you can create quite easily using seasonal products and your favorite vegetables, spices, nuts, and seeds.
 Two of the most creative recipes I’ve seen around recently are this tandoori hummus and this one with miso.
 If you require a FODMAP friendly alternative, I recommend you to check out this recipe with courgettes.

 This pink hummus is one of the variations I make more often, with both raw, roasted, or steamed beetroots: the texture of the final result is different based on this factor; it will turn out creamier with roasted or steamed beetroots but, if you love this vegetable, your hummus will be delicious anyway.
 This creamy beetroot dip makes a lovely pair with simple toppings like, for example, a pinch of sumac, a drizzle of extra virgin olive oil, and a few chopped pistachios.

 - 300 g cooked chickpeas (you can decide to use the chickpeas rinsed and drained or you can opt for not rising them and also keep 3-4 tbsp of cooking water to get a creamier hummus, you can find my recipe for a basic hummus HERE)

 - juice of 1 lemon

 - 1 tsp fennel seeds

 - 1/2 tsp ground cumin